chrisjberry/datafluencyCB/docs/04_multiple_regression_2.md

 No interaction

-Using the data from Teychenne and Hinkley (2016) that we used in Session 1, determine whether there is evidence for an interaction between `anxiety_score` and level of `education` in the prediction of `screen_time`? `education` is made up of groups 'No uni degree' and 'University degree'.
+Using the data from Teychenne and Hinkley (2016) that we used in Session 1, determine whether there is evidence for an interaction between `anxiety_score` and level of `education` in the prediction of `screen_time`. `education` is made up of groups 'No uni degree' and 'University degree'.

 The data are located at: